damomarco/JHSJapaneseRevision/README.md

 - **Solution:** A more robust tokenizer was implemented in `components/SentenceScramble.tsx`.
 It now recognizes common greetings (like `こんにちは`), verb endings (like `ます` and `ました`), and particles as distinct grammatical units.
 - **Impact:** This ensures that sentences are broken into their core components in a much more logical way, making the game more intuitive and educationally effective for students learning sentence structure.

+### 10. New Activity: Kanji Connect
+- **Feature:** Added the "Kanji Connect" activity, as proposed in the future enhancements roadmap.
+- **Gameplay:** This is a matching game where students flip cards to pair Japanese words written with Kanji characters to their corresponding Hiragana readings.
+It reinforces a critical skill for learners of Japanese.
+- **Implementation:**
+    - Created a new `KanjiConnect.tsx` component, adapting the core logic from the existing `MatchingGame` for a different data pairing (Kanji to Hiragana).
+    - Added a new icon for the activity and integrated it into the `ActivitySelector` and main app router.
+    - The game includes logic to only be available if there are enough vocabulary items with distinct Kanji and Hiragana forms in the selected units.

 ## 📝 Content Guidelines

 ### Sentence Scramble Chunking